 USQ has been roughly a decade in the making, and its developer arrived seven years ago.

-The overall development of 2.4 million square feet – the product of a community “SomerVision” plan – promises 1.2 million square feet of lab and office space; 1,000 residences that include 200 permanently affordable units; 3.6 acres of parks and open space; 11 multipurpose civic open spaces, including three parks; 140,000 square feet of retail; 74,000 square feet of arts and creative space; and a hotel with 175 rooms, all hinging on the December opening of Union Square’s stop on the MBTA subway system’s green line.
+The overall development of 2.4 million square feet – the product of a community “SomerVision” plan – promises 1.2 million square feet of lab and office space; 1,000 residences including 200 permanently affordable units; 3.6 acres of parks and open space; 11 multipurpose civic open spaces; 140,000 square feet of retail; 74,000 square feet of arts and creative space; and a hotel with 175 rooms.
+This all hinges on the December opening of Union Square’s stop on the MBTA subway system’s green line.

-The arrival of car culture diminished Union Square’s importance commercially, but it would be returned in part by replacing “the streetcars of the 1900s with light rail,” Karczewski said.
+The arrival of car culture diminished Union Square’s importance commercially, but it will be returned in part by replacing “the streetcars of the 1900s with light rail,” Karczewski said.

 Developers on Wednesday noted USQ’s short distance from the Massachusetts Institute of Technology and Kendall Square (1.3 miles), Harvard University (0.9 miles) and downtown Boston (2.5 miles, or seven stops by subway).

 Karczewski said US2 is already being courted by life sciences companies eager to snatch up space in Somerville, likely because Cambridge has become crowded with competitors, driving prices to a premium.
 BioMed Realty, which owns much of Cambridge’s Kendall Square biotech real estate, has meanwhile been developing a hub in Somerville’s Assembly Square.

 “Instead of having glassmakers, brickmakers and copper tube manufacturers driving local commerce, [we will] fill the square with modern innovators, technology companies, artists and new life sciences discoveries,” Karczewski said.